-Building on the success of our annual Short Story Prize, The White Review is launching an inaugural Poet’s Prize, supported by Jerwood Charitable Foundation.
-The Poet’s Prize is designed for English-language poets who are at the crucial stage of creating their debut pamphlet or collection.
-The winning poet will receive a significant financial reward of £1700, expert and personalised professional and editorial advice from a leading poetry editor and two prominent UK poets, and publication of their entry in The White Review’s online and print issues.
+We are thrilled to announce the launch of the White Review Poet’s Prize 2018.
+The Poet’s Prize was founded in 2017 with support from Jerwood Charitable Foundation, and is for English-language poets who are at the crucial stage of creating their debut pamphlet or collection.
+The winning poet will receive a significant financial reward of £1700, expert, personalised professional and editorial advice, and publication of their entry in The White Review.
+The Prize is open to residents of the UK and Ireland.

-Crucially, the White Review Poet’s Prize will accept entries of poetry portfolios (5–10 pages per portfolio), as opposed to single-poem entries.
+Crucially, the White Review Poet’s Prize only accepts entries of poetry portfolios (5–10 pages per portfolio), as opposed to single-poem entries.

 Email Submission: email@example.com

-1. The White Review Poet’s Prize will be open to all writers who have yet to publish a single-authored poetry collection or pamphlet, and who are residents of the United Kingdom.
+1. The White Review Poet’s Prize will be open to all writers who have yet to publish a single-authored poetry collection or pamphlet, and who are residents of the United Kingdom or Ireland.

 3. Poets may only submit one entry each, written in English (no translations).